hackclub/hackclub/workshops/weather_app/README.md

 }
 ```

-Till this point, we have designed almost all the elements and we are only left with the input box and the details which we wish to display.
+So far, we have designed almost all the elements and we are only left with the input box and the details which we wish to display.

 For the input box we add the following code:
 We will set the `border` and `outline` as `none` which deletes the line displayed around the input box.